DevModeChris/DinoRun/README.md

 2. 🚀 Type `npm install` and press Enter (this gets everything ready)
 3. 🎮 Type `npm run start-server` and press Enter (this starts the game)
 4. 🌐 Open your web browser and go to `http://localhost:8000`
-5. 🦖 Start playing!
-Use these controls:
+5. 🎮 Click 'Play' to start the game!

+Game Controls:
 - On Desktop:
   - Press `SPACE` or `UP ARROW` to jump (hold longer to jump higher!)
   - Press `CTRL` or `DOWN ARROW` to duck
-     - Press `ENTER` or click 'Try Again' to restart when game over
 - On Mobile:
-     - Touch and hold left side of screen to jump
+  - Swipe up or tap left side of screen to jump
-     - Touch and hold right side of screen to crouch
+  - Swipe down or tap right side of screen to crouch

-     - Tap 'Try Again' button or swipe vertically when game over to restart
+Tips:
+- 📖 Check the How to Play screen for detailed instructions
-   - Collect power-ups to get special abilities
+- ⭐ Collect power-ups to get special abilities
-   - Try to get the highest score!
+- 🏆 Try to beat your high score!

 When you're done playing:
 1. 🛑 Go back to the terminal